opengeospatial/geopackage/guidance/implementation_guide.md

 ###### Level 3
 Load a list of OWS Context files, each representing a specific use case or scenario, and allow the user to select one for use.

-> Note: The specification for this capability is still being developed.
+> NOTE: The specification for this capability is still being developed.

 ### Spatial Reference System (SRS)
-The `gpkg_spatial_ref_sys` table lists the SRSs that are in use in a GeoPackage.
+GeoPackages are expected to use SRSs to ensure the consistency of coordinates.

 ###### Level 0
 GeoPackage contents are utilized without recognition of SRSs.

 ###### Level 1
-GeoPackage software supports the default SRSs of EPSG::4326 (WGS-84), 0 (undefined geographic coordinate reference systems), and -1 (undefined Cartesian coordinate reference systems).
+GeoPackage software supports the three SRSs of EPSG::4326 (WGS-84), 0 (undefined geographic coordinate reference systems), and -1 (undefined Cartesian coordinate reference systems) that are listed by default in the `gpkg_spatial_ref_sys` table.

 ###### Level 2
 GeoPackage software supports arbitrary SRSs that are listed in `gpkg_spatial_ref_sys`.
 The software performs any transformations needed if multiple SRSs are in use at the same time.